+40.735.525.710 reservations@travelmaker.ro

 Viscri is Prince Charles’ Favorite Place in Romania

 In fact, the communist regime wanted to turn the entire village to dust.
-The Prince of Wales gave a speech urging Ceausescu regime against the destruction of its villages.
+The Prince of Wales gave a speech urging the Ceausescu regime against the destruction of its villages.

 At the same time, the foundation called Operation Villages Romania was started in France, Belgium, and Holland.
 They chose a village that was on the communists’ list to be bulldozed – Viscri – and saved it.